tpulatha/sdl_ios_guides/docs/Getting Started/SDK Configuration/index.md

 ## Step 2 - SDK Configuration
 ### 1. Get  a SDL Core
 If you do not have a SDL enabled head unit for testing, you probably want to build the [sdl_core project](https://github.com/smartdevicelink/sdl_core).
-The sdl_core project is  an emulator that lets you test sending and receiving connections between your app and a SDL Core.
+The sdl_core project is an emulator that lets you simulate sending and receiving remote procedure calls between a smartphone app and a SDL Core.

 ### 2. Enable Background Capabilities
 Your application must be able to maintain a connection to the SDL Core even when it is in the background.
-This capability must be explicitly enabled for your application (iOS 5+).
+This capability must be explicitly enabled for your application (available for iOS 5+).
 To enable the feature, select your application's build target, go to *Capabilities*, *Background Modes*, and select *External accessory communication mode*.

 ### 3. Add SDL Protocol Strings
 Your application must support a set of SDL protocol strings in order to be connected to SDL enabled head units.
 Go to your application's **.plist** file and add the following code under the top level dictionary.